Large deviations of the empirical flow for continuous time Markov chains: Structure of divergence--free flows in

-\begin{proof}[Proof of Proposition \ref{gauchito}] From the definition of $I(\mu,Q)$ and $\Phi$ we trivially have that $Q(y,z)>0$ implies $\mu(y) r(y,z)>0$ and therefore $y \in \text{supp}(\mu)$.
-Suppose by contradiction that $z \not \in \text{supp}(\mu)$.
-Then there would be a nonzero ingoing flow at $z$ and therefore a nonzero outgoing flow at $z$ (since $I(\mu,Q)< +\infty$ implies $\div Q=0$).
-As a consequence there must exist an edge $(z,u)\in E$ such that $Q(z,u)>0$.
-As proven at the beginning, this implies that $z \in \text{supp}(\mu)$, hence a contradiction.
-This completes the proof of Item (i).
-Item (iii) is an immediate consequence of Lemma \ref{tommy}.
-It remains to prove Item (ii).
+Proof of (iii).
 To this aim we first observe that $\div Q_j=0$.
-Indeed, the following property (P) holds: given $y \in V$ we have that $z $ belongs to the same oriented connected component of $y$ if $Q(y,z)>0$ or $Q(z,y)>0$ (apply Item (iii)).
-This property and the zero divergence of $Q$ imply that $\div Q_j=0$ and that, by definition \eqref{rfq} and Remark \ref{silente},
+Indeed, the following property (P) holds: given $y \in V$, if $Q(y,z)>0$ or $Q(z,y)>0$ then $z $ belongs to the same oriented connected component of $y$ (apply Item (ii)).
+This property and the zero divergence of $Q$ imply that $\div Q_j=0$.
+By definition \eqref{rfq} and Remark \ref{silente},

 Always property (P) implies that